-No matter what season you go on safari you should at least bring a warm fleece jacket (maybe even a down jacket) with you just in case it gets cold (which it probably will).
-However, if you want something a bit more stylish for warmth and photos, I would recommend a nice safari jacket like the ones below.
+No matter what season you go on safari, you should at least bring a warm fleece jacket (maybe even a down jacket) just in case it gets cold (which it probably will).
+However, if you want something more stylish for warmth and photos, I recommend a nice safari jacket like the ones below.

-Filson’s Tin Cloth jacket has its roots tied with loggers, ranchers, and outdoors people.
-It has a casual cut for work and is to be worn with layers.
-The amount can be both negative and positive but depends on your needs.
-It’s a great jacket for any wild adventure you may find yourself on worldwide.
+Its roots are tied with loggers, ranchers, and outdoorsmen, so it features a casual cut for work and layers.
+The cut can be negative or positive, depending on your needs.
+It’s a great jacket for any wild adventure you may find.